 The Board is required to be informed of any material breaches of the code of conduct as it is closely related, and cross referenced to the company's corporate culture.

-That code is available on the company's website. https://microequities.com.au/governance-policies

-- (a) have and disclose a whistleblower policy; - (b) ensure that the board or a committee of the board is informed of any material incidents reported under that policy.
+That code is available on the company's website. https://microequities.com.au/governance-policies ensure that the board or a committee of the board is informed of any material incidents reported under that policy.